akhilbond/akhilbond.github.io/Courses/python/python.md

 ```

 ### String concatenation

-- The "+" operator between strings will <i>add</i> them together, or concatenating/combining them together
+- The "+" operator between strings will _add_ them together, or concatenating/combining them together
 - An example of concatenation is

 ```python